dimpase/M2/GitHowTo.md

 # How to use git with *Macaulay2*

+There are two reasons you may wish to download the source code of *Macaulay2*: you may have a machine for which we have not distributed a recently compiled version of *Macaulay2*, and thus you want to compile it yourself; you may want to propose a change to *Macaulay2*, such as adding a new package, modifying an existing package, or modifying some other part of the source code of *Macaulay2*, such as the interpreter written in the D language, or the engine, written in C++.
+We distinguish those two cases below.

+You may also wish to download the files in a workshop repository and modify them.
+Eventually we'll write a third section to cover that case.

+The source code of *Macaulay2* is stored in a *git repository*, hosted on the web site *GitHub*, and downloaded with the aid of the command line program *git*.
 Install git, if necessary, by getting it here:

 * http://git-scm.com/

-The follow the instructions in one of the following two sections.
+Then follow the instructions in one of the following two sections.

-## For non-package-developers
+## For those who want the source code but don't intend to propose changes

 To get the source code of Macaulay2 if you are not a package developer, one "clones" our git repository with the following shell command: